davehorner/trezor-suite/packages/blockchain-link/README.md

 - [blockbook](https://github.com/trezor/blockbook): BE developed and deployed by SatoshiLabs.
 Provides access to Bitcoin(like) and Ethereum(like) networks.
 - [ripple](https://xrpl.org/): third party BE that provides access to the Ripple network.

-## API

-The API aims to be identical across all backends and networks.
-However, this isn't entirely possible and there are some discrepancies which are noted below.

-All methods can fail and return an error eg. in case the BE is offline.

-- `getInfo`: Get general information about the network, like current block-height, name, smallest possible division, etc.
-- `getBlockHash`: Get hash of a block of given height.
-- `getAccountInfo`: Get info about an account, eg. derived addresses, balance, transaction history etc.
-- `getAccountUtxo`: Get unspent inputs for given account.
-Only bitcoin(like) networks.
-- `getAccountBalanceHistory`: Get historical progression of given account's balance.
-Used for rendering a graph in Suite's dashboard.
-- `getCurrentFiatRates`: Get current fiat rates.
-- `getFiatRatesForTimestamps`: Get historical fiat rates, only some networks support this.
-- `getFiatRatesTickersList`: Get fiat currencies for which rates are available.
-- `estimateFee`: Get ‘recommended’ fee value inferred from current traffic in the network.
-- `subscribe`: Subscribe for live changes in
-    - blockchain i.e new blocks mined.
-    - accounts, addresses i.e. new transactions broadcasted or mined.
-    - fiatRates
-    - connection to BE (HANDSHAKE, CONNECT, DISCONNECT)

-    Handling subscription state is left to the user.
-(Hence the purpose of HANDSHAKE, CONNECT and DISCONNECT notifications.)
-- `unsubscribe`: Cancel existing subscription.
-- `getTransaction`: Get info about a given transaction.
-Return value of this method is not identical across networks; this method exposes the specific transaction format.
-- `pushTransaction`: Broadcast given transaction to the network.

 ## Usage

 Add blockchain-link to your dependencies.